a1q123456/a1q123456.github.io/blogs/graphics/1-interpolation-polynomial.md

 ![Linear Interpolation](/images/1-interpolation-polynomial.md/linear.jpg)

 As the figure shows, linear interpolation does generate a continuous result.
 However, the curve that it generates could be smoother.
-Sometimes, we may not want this effect.
-For example, if we're going to describe a spherical object using a spline, those sharp corners may make it look bad; Or if we are trying to interpolate an image, we may find the interpolated image weird.
+Sometimes, we may not want those sharp corners.
+For example, if we're going to describe a spherical object, those sharp corners may make it look bad; Or if we are trying to interpolate an image, we may find the interpolated image weird.

 To address this issue, we should use interpolation methods which generate smooth results.